 The Tungareshwar Wildlife Sanctuary in Vasai is home to waterfalls, forests and a magnificent Shiva Temple.
 The sanctuary is lush green during the monsoons and is ideal for a refreshing trek to the Tungareshwar Hill.
 If you’re a novice at trekking, we recommend you cover some easier treks before attempting the 18km trek through this rough terrain.
 If you’re planning to visit the temple, you’ll have to pay an entry fee of about Rs 20 to the authorities.
 The Shiva temple in Tungareshwar is about 5kms from the highway.
 You could either walk or take a cab to the entrance of the temple.
 The temple is fairly crowded around the time Maha Shivratri is celebrated.

-If you’re looking for a quick getaway from the bustle of Mumbai, head to Karnala Bird Sanctuary and Karnala Fort for a break in nature.
+If you’re looking for a quick getaway from the bustle of Mumbai, hire a taxi in Mumbai and head to Karnala Bird Sanctuary and Karnala Fort for a break in nature.
 With a couple of campsites in the sanctuary, you can spend time watching birds.
 If you’re not an outdoors person or if camping is not your thing, the sanctuary also has a few resorts and a forest guest house you can stay at with stunning views.
 With the elevation that the fort is at, you’ll also be able to see Prabalgad, Manikgad, Matheran, Chanderi Fort and Rajmachi.

 If you are looking for more relaxed and laid back holiday, there are a plethora of offbeat options available – Pelhar Dam, Igatpuri, Kashid and more.
 Mumbai to Lonavala is one of the most popular short road trips which is hot favourites amongst Mumbaikars.